AnujSengundar/Social_Media/README.md

-# Full-Stack Social Media App
+# Social Media App with React, Appwrite, Tailwind CSS, and React Query

+## Overview

-Welcome to the Full-Stack Social Media App!
-This project is built with React JS, Appwrite, Tailwind CSS, and React Query to provide a modern and scalable social media experience.
+This is a full-stack social media app built using React JS, Appwrite, Tailwind CSS, and React Query.
+The project showcases the integration of these technologies to create a feature-rich and responsive social media application.

-## Technologies Used

-- **React JS:** A powerful JavaScript library for building user interfaces.
-- **Appwrite:** A secure and scalable backend service for user authentication, database management, and more.
-- **Tailwind CSS:** A utility-first CSS framework for designing modern and responsive interfaces.
-- **React Query:** A tool for managing, caching, and updating remote and local state in React applications.

 ## Features